Dave Mitchell, interim Executive Director

 Brenda Farwell, president

-Since moving to Kent in 2008 Brenda Farwell has helped establish the Thunderbird Community Sports Foundation as strong support for Youth Sports in our community giving over $825,000 in grants.
+Since moving to Kent in 2008 Brenda Farwell has helped establish the Thunderbird Community Sports Foundation as strong support for Youth Sports in the greater Kent area giving over $1,000,000 in grants.
 Studied Business in College, owned and operated a landscape products/manufacturing company in Medicine Hat Alberta until moving to Washington in 1989 with her husband Russ.
-Brenda joined the Kent Community Foundation Board in 2011.
+Brenda joined the Kent Community Foundation Board in 2011, served as vice president and now president.
+Working with the foundation board to “Strengthen and support our community through philanthropy and partnerships” is an honor and a pleasure